OctopusDeploy/blog/blog/2021-10/k8yaml/index.md

 You can find the tool at [https://k8syaml.com/](https://k8syaml.com/).

-## Overview
+## Overview of our K8s YAML generator

 A YAML file is a human-readable configuration file that tells Kubernetes how to provision and deploy a service.

-The left-hand side of the tool contains the various options for the YAML file.
+The left-hand side of our tool contains the various options for the YAML file.
 Each option has a drop-down menu that is populated.

 The right-hand side contains the YAML file that Kubernetes will use.